 In Arizona, juveniles are generally appointed a defense attorney.
 These attorneys are of the highest caliber and quality which explains why Mike considers them close friends and colleagues.
 It is your personal choice whether to hire Mike, and you'll understand his position after a full and free consultation with him.
 There are differences among doctors, teachers, and other professionals - there are similar differences between defense attorneys - Mike's reputation sets him apart - honest, reasonable, responsible, committed, driven, resolute, and compassionate.

-Indeed, Mike knows juvenile law and procedure so well that he regularly instructed new law enforcement officers during their academy training at NARTA - the Northern Arizona Regional Training Academy in Prescott Valley.
+Indeed, Mike knows juvenile law and procedure so well that he regularly instructed new law enforcement officers during their academy training at NARTA - the Northern Arizona Regional Training Academy in Prescott & Prescott Valley, AZ.
 He was also tasked with developing juvenile procedure at the County Attorney's office, and trained other prosecutors in juvenile law and procedure.

 After a juvenile turns 18, his or her juvenile record is still out there until certain steps are taken to get it destroyed.
 Mike can help with that process.
 Despite some limitations on who can have juvenile records destroyed in some circumstances, it remains something that must be done - it is not automatic in Arizona, and a juvenile record will remain available to anyone who makes a public records request.
 If you need assistance with that process, please call Mike, (928) 445-5484, or come by the office.